Hope Center assistance programs in Waukesha County.

 Demand for the assistance programs run, as well as the resources needed to run it, are in close competition with those for the Outreach Meal Program.
 Some of the services overlap as well, as the Day Center serves a hearty breakfast, passes out snacks, and a hot lunch at noon each day.
 Other assistance includes medical services, casual entertainment in the form of movies, books and television; job search assistance; and recreational as well as social programming.
 Day Center hours are Monday through Friday, 8:00 am to 4:00 pm, with extended hours to include the weekends during the Waukesha County winter months.

 The Green Power Garden is what offers fresh food to clients.
 The program provides a valuable benefit for Hope Center guests of all income levels.
 It allows the charity to add fresh fruits, vegetables, and dairy to the Day Center and Meal Program menus.

 Hope Center operates a garden, which is cultivated from spring into the fall.
 It has served thousands of pounds of perishable food.
 If there is extra grown each year, then the harvest surplus is shared with the Food Pantry of Waukesha.
 The garden program also presents a great opportunity to both gain some basic work skills and volunteer.
 There are school, church, boy scout, and civic groups coming out to assist with the tending, planting and harvesting of the crops.

-Financial help from the charity covers expenses that may include rent, medical bills or work-related transportation, and energy bills.
-Any assistance is available once-per-year, per applicant, and income guidelines must be met to benefit.
+Financial help from the charity covers expenses that may include work-related transportation.
+Any type of financial assistance from the non-profit organization is available once-per-year, per applicant, and income guidelines must be met to benefit.